On decomposability and subdifferential of the tensor nuclear norm: Introduction

 The main reason behind the full decomposability and the subdifferential characterization of the matrix nuclear norm is that every matrix admits an SVD.
-As a contrast, only a very special class of tensors admits SVDs.
+As a contrast, only a very special class of tensors, such as orthogonally decomposable tensors~\cite{zhang2001rank,sturmfels2016tensors,robeva2017singular,hashemi2018spectral}, admits SVDs~\cite[Definition~4.1]{chen2009tensor}.
 While this unfortunate fact is primarily responsible for the gaps of the properties, it indeed makes the problems subtler and more interesting.
 This paper aims to offer a more in-depth understanding of the decomposability and the subdifferential of the tensor nuclear norm.

 As the first main result, we find that the tensor nuclear norm can in fact be fully decomposable if we carefully choose the tensor subspaces in which $\CT$ and $\CS$ reside as those in~\eqref{eq:matrixdecomp}.
 It also directly points out why only a weak decomposability is possible for the subspace considered in~\cite[Lemma~1]{raskutti2019convex}.
 Our full decomposability applies to tensors of an arbitrary order, leading to a very natural generalization of the matrix case in~\eqref{eq:matrixdecomp}.
 Moreover, we optimize the subspaces that allow the full decomposability and determine the largest possible such subspace pairs.
-The study has also resulted a dual byproduct, the decomposability of the tensor spectral norm, running in parallel to the tensor nuclear norm.
+The study has also resulted in a dual byproduct, the decomposability of the tensor spectral norm, running in parallel to the tensor nuclear norm.

 The full decomposability of the tensor nuclear norm offers a tool to study its subdifferential.
 As the next main result, we propose novel subdifferential inclusions of the tensor nuclear norm.
 They strictly enlarge the inclusion proposed in~\cite[Theorem~1]{yuan2017incoherent} that is the only known subdifferential inclusion for tensors of an arbitrary order.
 In particular, we show that a full spectral ball, $\bigl\{\BX:\|\BX\bigr\|_\sigma\le 1\}$, can be imposed in~\eqref{eq:matrixpartial} rather than $\|\BX\|_\sigma\le \frac{2}{d(d-1)}$ imposed in~\cite[Theorem~1]{yuan2017incoherent}, where $d$ is the order of the tensor.
 Our study indicates that there is no universal way to explicitly characterize the subdifferential of the tensor nuclear norm as that of the matrix nuclear norm in~\eqref{eq:matrixpartial}, supported by various approximations of the subdifferential and several interesting examples.
 Moreover, we investigate subgradients of the tensor nuclear norm and derive various bounds for the inclusion and exclusion of the subdifferential in all relevant subspaces.